 Waking up next morning, we force ourselves out of bed to run the toughest 5k you’ll ever do.
 It’s a simple out and back relay along the promenade at Douglas, but the miles and madness from the previous two days take their toll, and it’ll take an hour of warming up to even feel vaguely ready to race.
 We still commit to it though, and many PBs have been earned on this course from all the Harie love.
 After the race comes the football derby: Edinburgh Uni vs Glasgow Uni (but they usually have to draft in some Aberdonians or Cambridge runners because they don’t have

 enough any decent players), which we will win.
 Then that evening we dress up all fancy – shirts and ties paired with short shorts for the men, a mystery costume for the ladies – and pile into a bar in Douglas for the prize giving and, most importantly, the boat racing!
+Need to make sure to give as good as we get to not let doss or alehouse drown out the chants of the glorious haries!
 This is another crazy fun night, and a brilliant way to finish off the weekend – certainly better than the painfully early ferry we’ll be getting back on Monday morning.

 Once everyone’s exams are all over, we go for a holiday together as a club, usually to the Highlands or Lake District – it’s a surprise location each year!
 It is a very cheap weekend away, as our kind Treasurer usually agrees to heavily subsidise it.
-Three nights travel, food, accommodation and drinks could cost as little as £35!
 It’s a lovely end of the year, with people basically doing whatever they want – long runs in the hills, gentle walks, or hanging out playing card games in the lodge.
 This is also when the committee handover happens, and the old Captains set the new ones some interesting and hilarious challenges.
 And as per usual, the nights are also a lot of fun.